The Guide to Direct Mail Data

 Part 1: Managing your direct marketing data

-As a marketer, your big challenge as a marketer is making good use of the data you have to make your direct mail interesting and helpful to a potential customer, and to drive action.
+As a marketer, your big challenge as a marketer is making good use of the data you have to make your direct mail interesting and helpful to a potential customer and to drive action.
 This first section will help you either get started in the right direction or do a course correction to get you back on track.

-1a.
-Define your audience
+a) Define your data

 Whether you’re targeting a wide or narrow audience in your outbound marketing, you need to define your ideal customer.
 If you’re starting from scratch – compiling your own list – you have many ways to build a database such as generating online or offline leads from social media, surveys, event signups, and online forms, just to name a few.